kyleratliff1/docs/HAproxy/base_haproxy_vm_setup.md

     **Note: This enables the application to bind to an IP address that is nonlocal, meaning the IP address is not assigned to a device on the current system.
 In the case of the high availability system setup (heartbeat or fail over setup) where one system takes over another system's IP address if that system fails.**
+13. Add and install the HAProxy repository, target package, and hard dependencies using the following command:
+    ```shell
+    apt-get install --no-install-recommends software-properties-common
+    ```
+    Add the vbernat/haproxy-2.8 PPA (Personal Package Archive) to the systems software repositories:
+    ```shell
+    add-apt-repository ppa:vbernat/haproxy-2.8
+    ```
+    Install haproxy package in the 2.8.x range or greater:
+    ```shell
+    apt-get install haproxy=2.8.\*
+    ```
+    **Note: if there exist a newer LTS ONLY VERSION past 2.8 then simply replace 2.8 with the latest **LTS** version.**
 14. Create the base main `keepalived` file for load balancing and high-availability using the following command:
     ```shell
     sudo nano /etc/keepalived/keepalived.conf